OUR TEAM

 Photo by: Alaya Oni

 Piper Makenzie Dye is a dancer, yoga instructor and arts administrator.
-She holds a BFA in Dance from the Conservatory of Dance at SUNY Purchase, and is currently rehearsing with Twyla Tharp, ZviDance, Hard/Femme Dances, and Skyla Schreter.
-Previously a dancer/soloist with Eveoke Dance Theater, Ballet Nepantla, A-Y Dancers, and TORRENT, Piper attended Springboard in 2017 and 2022, where she performed works by Shannon Gillen, Jasmine Ellis, Crystal Pite and Kelly Ashton Todd.
+She holds a BFA in Dance from the Conservatory of Dance at SUNY Purchase with a Minor in Arts Management.
+Piper performed most recently for Twyla Tharp and Suzzane Ponamarenko, and was previously a dancer with ZviDance, Hard/Femme Dances, TORRENT, A-Y Dancers, and Ballet Nepantla.
+Piper attended Springboard in 2017 and 2022, where she performed works by Shannon Gillen, Jasmine Ellis, Crystal Pite and Kelly Ashton Todd.

 SBDM Dancer 2019